paldhous/ucsc/2019/investigative-policy/md/privacy-security.md

 ### Researching people

-Searching for information on individual people can be difficult, without access to a commercial research tool such as [Accurint](http://www.accurint.com/), or TransUnion's [TLOxp](https://tloxp.tlo.com/).
-I can show you how TLOxp works in class.
+Searching for information on individual people can be difficult, without access to a commercial research tool such as [LexisNexis Public Records](https://www.lexisnexis.com/en-us/products/public-records.page), or TransUnion's [TLOxp](https://tloxp.tlo.com/).

+I used LexisNexis Public Records extensively to research living people for [this article](https://www.buzzfeednews.com/article/peteraldhous/golden-state-killer-dna-experiment-genetic-genealogy) on identifying my colleagues using genetic geneaology.
+[BeenVerified](https://www.beenverified.com/) may be an affordable alternative if you don't work for a newsroom with access to LexisNexis or TLOxp.

-In my experience, most online search sites that offer background checks, contact information, and so on, are more effective at parting you from your money than providing good information.
+In my experience, most free online search sites that offer background checks, contact information, and so on, are not worth using.

-If you don't have access to these resources, it helps to think about official agencies to which individuals must report information.
-[Who Is John Doe](http://www.reporter.org/desktop/tips/johndoe.htm), a site put together by investigative reporter [Duff Wilson](http://www.journalism.columbia.edu/profile/395-duff-wilson/10), provides a very useful guide to potential sources of information.
-[Here](http://www.peoplesearchpro.com/journalism/people/) is another site that provides links to various people-searching resources.
+It also helps to think about official agencies to which individuals must report information.
+[Who Is John Doe](http://www.reporter.org/desktop/tips/johndoe.htm), a site put together by investigative reporter Duff Wilson, provides a guide to potential sources of information.

 Nowadays, I regularly use LinkedIn to find sources, especially when I need to reach people who work or who have worked for particular organizations, and to contact sources who keep their emails and phone numbers out of the public domain.
 [LinkedIn Premium](https://premium.linkedin.com/) is very useful for finding and communicating with these people.
-TIf you are a professional journalist (so you may have to wait until you're out in the world of employment!) you can ask to join the [LinkedIn for Journalists](https://www.linkedin.com/groups/3753151/profile) group.
+If you are a professional journalist (so you may have to wait until you're out in the world of employment!) you can ask to join the [LinkedIn for Journalists](https://www.linkedin.com/groups/3753151/profile) group.
 You should then get an invitation to attend a webinar, and once you've done that you'll be granted a free premium account.
 It offers some improved search features, but the main benefit is InMail, which allows you to send messages to people who are not in your contacts on LinkedIn.

-For regular folks, Facebook is an incredibly useful resource, for finding people, and connections between them.
+Facebook is an incredibly useful resource for finding people and connections between them.
+[IntelTechniques](https://inteltechniques.com/menu.html) is a very useful site with tools for researching individuals and their connections on Facebook and other social networks.
+We'll explore it in class.

+As a journalist, remember that you can be researched in the same way.
+Be especially careful with your personal [Facebook privacy settings](https://www.facebook.com/settings?tab=privacy).
+I would recommend hiding your friend list from public view, and limiting access to your posts to friends only.
+You may want to set up a separate account for professional purposes to highlight your work, and enable the Follow feature for that, see [more](https://www.facebook.com/notes/journalists-on-facebook/best-practices-for-journalists-on-facebook/593586440653374/).

 ### Further reading